Kilonova and Optical Afterglow from Binary Neutron Star Mergers. II. Optimal Search Strategy for Serendipitous Observations and Target-of-opportunity Observations of Gravitational-wave Triggers: Introduction

 On 2017 August 17, the first BNS gravitational wave (GW) event, i.e., GW170817, was detected by the Advanced Laser Interferometer Gravitational Wave Observatory \citep[LIGO;][]{harry2010,aasi2015} and the Advanced Virgo \citep{acernese2015} detectors \citep{abbott2017gw170817}.
 This BNS GW event has been subsequently confirmed in connection with an sGRB \citep[GRB170817A;][]{abbott2017gravitational,goldstein2017,savchenko2017,zhangbb2018}, an ultraviolet–optical–infrared kilonova \citep[AT2017gfo;][]{abbott2017multimessenger,andreoni2017,arcavi2017,chornock2017,coulter2017,covino2017,cowperthwaite2017,diaz2017,drout2017,evans2017,hu2017,kasliwal2017,kilpatrick2017,lipunov2017,mccully2017,nicholl2017,pian2017,shappee2017,smartt2017,soaressantos2017,tanvir2017,utsumi2017,valenti2017,villar2017} and a broadband off-axis jet afterglow \citep{alexander2017,haggard2017,hallinan2017,margutti2017,troja2017,troja2018,troja2020,davanzo2018,dobie2018,lazzati2018,lyman2018,xie2018,piro2019,ghirlanda2019}.
 The multi-messenger observations of this BNS merger provided smoking-gun evidence for the long-hypothesized origin of sGRBs and kilonovae, and heralded the advent of the GW-led astronomy era.

-To date, except for AT2017gfo, other kilonova candidates were all detected in superposition with decaying sGRB afterglows \citep[e.g.,][]{berger2013,tanvir2013,fan2013,gao2015,gao2017,jin2015,jin2016,jin2020,yang2015,gompertz2018,ascenzi2019,rossi2020,ma2021,fong2021,wu2021,yuan2021}.
-One possible reason is that most BNS and NSBH mergers are far away from us.
+To date, except for AT2017gfo, other kilonova candidates were all detected in superposition with decaying sGRB afterglows \citep[e.g.,][]{berger2013,tanvir2013,fan2013,gao2015,gao2017,jin2015,jin2016,jin2020,yang2015,gompertz2018,ascenzi2019,rossi2020,ma2021,fong2021,wu2021,yuan2021}. {{Interestingly, a bright kilonova candidate was found to be associated with a long-duration GRB\,211211A in recent \citep[e.g.,][]{rastinejad2022,troja2022,yang2022lGRB,zhu2022lGRB}.}} One possible reason almost all kilonova candidates were detected in GRB afterglows is that most BNS and NSBH mergers are far away from us.
 Their associated kilonova signals may be too faint to be directly detected by present survey projects.
-However, thanks to the beaming effect of relativistic jets, in \defcitealias{zhu2021kilonovaafterglow}{Paper I} \citetalias{zhu2021kilonovaafterglow} of this series \citep{zhu2021kilonovaafterglow}, we have shown that a large fraction of cosmological afterglows could be much brighter than the associated kilonovae if the jets move towards or close to the line of sight.
+However, thanks to the beaming effect of relativistic jets, in\defcitealias{zhu2021kilonovaafterglow}{Paper I}\citetalias{zhu2021kilonovaafterglow} of this series \citep{zhu2021kilonovaafterglow}, we have shown that a large fraction of cosmological afterglows could be much brighter than the associated kilonovae if the jets move towards or close to the line of sight.
 Bright afterglow emissions would help us detect potential associated kilonova emissions.
 On the other hand, a too bright afterglow would also affect on the detectability of the associated kilonova.